srihari039/project_tictactoe/README.md

 In the play with computer mode, you will be asked to enter the level of hardness.

 Game rules:
-You need to get a character in between 'x' and 'o' and try to make a series of character you chose of length 3 and then you win.
+You need to get a character in between 'x' and 'o' and try to make a series of character you chose of length 3(sholud be in a straight line) and then you win.